legal-marketing

 11 min read

-In competitive legal markets—personal injury in major metros, high-stakes commercial litigation, complex medical malpractice—content isn’t optional.
+In competitive legal markets (personal injury in major metros, high-stakes commercial litigation, complex medical malpractice), content isn’t optional.
 It’s the foundation of search visibility, authority, and client acquisition.
+A strategic law firm content marketing approach is what separates firms that dominate from those that struggle for visibility.
 Here’s how to build a content strategy that actually works in competitive legal verticals.

 Let me be direct: you cannot rank for competitive legal keywords with a thin website.
 The firms dominating search results in major markets have hundreds of pages of quality content.
 They’ve invested years in building topical authority.